Characterisation of distributions via record-like observations: Introduction and Preliminaries

+In this paper, we study the characterisation of distributions through a natural generalisation of record values, called $\delta$-records.
+Given a sequence $(X_n)$ of random observations, we say that $X_n$ is a $\delta$-record if $X_n > M_{n-1} + \delta$, where $\delta$ is a real constant and $M_n=\max\{X_1,\ldots,X_n\}$; see \cite{GLS07b,GLS14,LS} for definitions, properties and applications of $\delta$-records.
+When $\delta=0$, $\delta$-records coincide with ordinary (upper) records.
+The problem we address is the following: given $\delta \ne 0$ and a sequence $(X_n)$ of independent random variables with common distribution function $F$, find all distributions $F$ such that the sequence $(N_n - cM_n)$ is a martingale (with respect to the natural filtration generated by the observations $X_n$), where $N_n$ denotes the number of $\delta$-records among the first $n$ observations.
+The corresponding problem when $\delta=0$, that is, when $N_n$ is the number of usual records, was completely solved in \cite{GLS07a}, through the study of an integrated Cauchy equation where the domain is the support of the distribution.

+The motivation for studying this problem is related to the limit behaviour of $N_n$ as $n\to\infty$.
+Indeed, it was shown in~\cite{GLS07b,GLS12b} that, for geometrically distributed observations, there exists $c>0$ such that $(N_n - cM_n)$ is a martingale.
+This property was then used to establish normal convergence for the sequence $(N_n)$, among other asymptotic results.
+It was therefore natural to conjecture that this is a characteristic property of the geometric distribution among discrete models and, possibly, of the exponential distribution among continuous models.

+As we shall see, our problem is equivalent to solving the following delay-integrated Cauchy functional equation:

+where $T$ is a certain set with $\int_T dF(x)=1$.
+Unlike most papers on distributional characterisations, which typically treat either the continuous or the discrete case, we address the problem for general distribution functions, although the continuous and discrete settings are studied in detail.
+As in~\cite{GLS07a}, the exponential and geometric distributions arise as solutions, but additional families appear as well.

-Regarding the results presented in this paper, we completely solve the problem when $\delta < 0$, giving the explicit expressions of all solutions, which are discrete distributions.
-In the particular case of lattice distributions on $\ZZ_+$, solutions exist only if $\delta = -1$ and $c \in (0, 1)$, and they are mixtures of a Dirac mass at $0$ and the geometric distribution with parameter $c$.
+Regarding our results, we completely solve the problem when $\delta<0$, providing explicit expressions for all solutions, which turn out to be discrete distributions.
+For lattice distributions on $\mathbb{Z}_+$, a solution exists if and only if $\delta\in[-1,0)$; in this case, the unique solution is given by the geometric distribution with parameter $c/(1+c)$.
+In particular, we obtain a new characterisation of the geometric distribution in terms of the number of weak records.